ncskth/EventBasedMiscTools/README.md

 ### Parsing

-The [parser](https://github.com/ncskth/EventBasedMiscTools/blob/main/parsing/parser.py) is a generator that decodes data from files using one of the following formats:  *.raw, *.aedat4 or *.bin (mipi) files.
+The [parser](https://github.com/ncskth/EventBasedMiscTools/blob/main/parsing/parser.py) is a generator that decodes data from one of the following formats:  *.raw, *.aedat4 or *.csv.
 It can be used in a loop, like in [parse_n.py](https://github.com/ncskth/EventBasedMiscTools/blob/main/parsing/parse_n.py):

 ```sh
 $ python3 parse_n.py -i <filename>.<format> -n <nb_of_events>